Aged Care Dental Program

 For Aged Care Facilities/Residential Living Complexes

-A dentist and dental assistant will visit your aged care facility/residential living complex to deliver oral health care onsite, in an appropriate room or bedside with access to running water.
+A dentist and dental assistant will visit your aged care facility/residential living complex to deliver oral health care onsite, in an appropriate room with access to running water.
+Bedside appointments available for denture work only.
 An ADF representative will work with your facility to deliver the program with minimal disruption to you and your residents.

 Depending on the needs of the site and associated residents, site visits may occur every 3, 6 or 12 months to ensure they can enjoy all aspects of their life and age positively.